 Gender equality perspective in the evaluation

-When evaluating applications, our principle is to maintain an even proportion of women and men participating as reviewers, with a minimum of 40 per cent of each gender.
-All applications shall be evaluated objectively and therefore on a gender-neutral basis.
-That is why we inform all the members of the review panels, scientific councils, councils and committees about our gender equality objectives and how we are working to achieve them.
+Our principle is to maintain gender equality on the review panels that assess the applications for research funding, with a minimum of 40 per cent of each gender.
+All applications shall be assessed objectively and therefore on a gender-neutral basis.
+That is why we inform all the members of the review panels, scientific councils, councils and committees about our gender equality objectives, and how we are working to achieve them.

-We follow up by observing how gender equality in the evaluation of applications works in practice, and then develop our work based on that.
-The gender observations form a report that we publish here on the website (see link to the right).
+We follow up how gender equality in the assessment of applications works in practice through observations of the discussion of applications, and then develop our work based on that.
+The gender equality observations form a report that we publish here on this website.

 Analysis and follow-up of gender equality